What is EU Taxonomy?

 - Increased reporting requirements on sustainable forest management

-- Specifically, in the absence of a forestry certificate, the requirement to demonstrate compliance with SFM requirements.
+- In the absence of a forestry certificate, demonstration of compliance with sustainable forest management (SFM) requirements.

 - Review of EU Taxonomy with a focus on technical screening criteria for a private client